 In this Kaggle competition, in the year 2912 the Titanic Spaceship was launched, and it met a similar fate as its old predecesor in a galaxy tragedy that sent half of the passengers to an alternative dimension.
 There's still time to rescue them, but we must first identify these passengers from a scarce information.
 In this project, the goal is to use Data Analysis and Machine Learning skills to predict which passengers where transported to the alternative dimensions.

-While I’m working in the full solution, I’ve segmented my work in progressive stages, starting with data analysis and continuing with the Machine Learning implementation.
-You can check the first two chapters, already published in Kaggle:
+I’ve segmented my work in progressive stages, starting with data analysis and continuing with the Machine Learning implementation.
+You can check the three chapters, already published in Kaggle:

 Coding challenges